Rabbit0w0/EdgeBB/README.md

 ### Forewords

-EdgeBB is a modern blog system and is disclosing source, if you got a copy of this system, remember, you have NON right to distriburte!
+EdgeBB is a modern blog system and it's disclosing source, if you got a copy of this system, remember, you have NON right to distribute!